dennisgon/vue-js-test-dennis/answer.md

 13. How we can handling input in vue ?
 14. What is props describe it ?
-15. What is component in vue ? komponen merupakan tag html yang bisa digunakan berulang kali yang memiliki lifecycle yang sama
+15. What is component in vue ?
+<br />komponen merupakan tag html yang bisa digunakan berulang kali yang memiliki lifecycle yang sama
 16. How to pass property from parent component to child component ?

 17. What is Vuex ?
 </br> library vue js yang digunakan untuk menghadle statement dan saling memberikan data